uyfresh/BEWD_DC_JAN2015/class11/INSTRUCTOR/friendbook.md

 * Configure `/friends/destroy` to delete friend records.
 Redirect to the friends index page.

+* Configure validations and error messages so that all fields except "hobbies" are required.

 ## Bonus

 You probably composed the following tedious ERB output many times among your views: